Help - My Baby Has A Tongue Tie

 Are There any Guidelines in Australia About Treatment of Tongue Ties?

 Until this year there have been no Australian guidelines about treatment of Tongue Ties management in Australia.
-The Australian Dental Association has now released a thorough statement
+The Australian Dental Association has now released a thorough statement providing up-to-date, evidence based care of tongue ties.

 So What Should I Do?

 Have your baby examined by someone who is properly trained in both tongue tie assessment and in breastfeeding management.
 The assessment should involve a thorough breastfeeding history, an examination of your baby's mouth and an observation of a breastfeed.
-The practitioner should explore all possible causes of the breastfeeding challenges
+The practitioner should explore all possible causes of the breastfeeding challenges that you are facing.
+All non-surgical management options should be tried before resorting to surgical treatments.
+The practitioner should not be performing frenotomies for financial gain.
+If you are uncomfortable with the assessment or feel that it was not thorough, please seek a second opinion.

 Baby Tongue Tie Consultation

-Growlife Medical have
+Growlife Medical have doctors and

-available for a Baby Tongue Tie consultation.
+lactation consultants available for a Baby Tongue Tie consultation.
 Staff are trained to manage all problems associated with

 breastfeeding.

-is available at our Highgate Hill medical centre.
+GP Lactation Consultant Dr Sonja Morgan is available at our Highgate Hill medical centre.
 Her expertise includes contraception, antenatal and postnatal care of mothers, as well as care for newborns.

 Other Articles On Breastfeeding